 Just thirty minutes outside of Beijing by express train, Tianjin showcases beautiful locations and architecture from a wide swathe of Chinese history.
 Go from the Confucian temple to grand European streets to river walks all within minutes in Tianjin.

 We personally have been to Tianjin several times, and each time we go, we find something new to enjoy.
 For your pleasure, here are a few of our favourite shots from my last few visits that will perhaps inspire you to go there for yourself if you haven’t already!

 Continue reading “Our favourite sights from around Tianjin”

 The National Art Museum of China (NAMOC) is holding an exhibition to celebrate Spring Festival.
 Alongside paintings, sculptures and paper cuttings of oxen, you can also appreciate paintings on the theme of spring and vitality by both Chinese and international artists including Ansel Adams, David Hockney and Qi Baishi.

 Read on to find out more about the exhibition and how to book!

 Continue reading “Need more oxen in your life?
 Enjoy Lunar New Year-inspired art at NAMOC!”

-In 2019, the Lantern Festival (Yuánxiāo jié 元宵节) falls on February 19th, the fifteenth and final day of Spring Festival.
+The final part of Spring Festival, the Lantern Festival (Yuánxiāo jié 元宵节) falls this year on February 26th, the fifteenth day of the celebrations.
 Although it’s not a public holiday, it is still widely celebrated, especially in southern China and among the diaspora.

-Continue reading “The history and traditions of the Lantern Festival”
+Continue reading “The History of Spring Festival”